-The abdomen of the rats was shaved and depilated, and an epigastric adipocutaneous flap was created as described in detail elsewhere (35).
-Ligation of a unilateral inferior epigastric neurovascular bundle induces ischemia in the corresponding abdominal area, whereas the contralateral side remains adequately perfused by the intact neurovascular bundle.
-After the flap was sutured back, the ischemic side of the flap was treated with 100 shock wave pulses at 0.13 mJ/mm2.
-Thereafter, circular excision wounds with a diameter of 1.3 cm were created on both the ischemic and normal perfused sides, leaving the fascia intact.
-Thus, the wound healing progress in an ischemia-disturbed excision wound can be compared with the regular perfused internal counterpart.
+The abdomen of the rats was shaved and depilated, and an epigastric adipocutaneous flap was created, as described in detail elsewhere (35).
+Ligation of an unilateral inferior epigastric neurovascular bundle induces ischemia in the corresponding abdominal area whereas the contralateral side remains adequately perfused by the intact neurovascular bundle.
+After the flap was sutured back the ischemic side of the flap was treated with 100 shockwave pulses at 0.13 mJ/mm2.
+Thereafter, circular excision wounds with a diameter of 1.3 cm were created on both the ischemic and normal perfused side, leaving the fascia intact.
+Thus, the wound healing progress in an ischemia disturbed excision wound can be compared to the regular perfused internal counterpart.
 Control animals were treated identically without receiving shock wave treatment.

-To determine the rate of wound healing, wounds were traced on a transparent acrylic foil, which was captured by digital imaging and further analyzed using a planimetric software program.
-Wound size obtained immediately after surgery represents baseline values, and wound size recordings from days 1, 5, and 10 after surgery were referred to this baseline.
-Wounds from the ischemic side reflect impaired healing and were compared with wound healing in the contralateral normal perfused area.
-Animals were euthanized on day 10, and tissue biopsies
+To determine the rate of wound healing, wounds were traced on a transparent acrylic foil which was captured by digital imaging and further analyzed using a planimetric software program.
+Wound size obtained immediately after surgery represents baseline values and wound size recordings from days 1, 5 and 10 after surgery were referred to this baseline.
+Wounds from the ischemic side reflect impaired healing and were compared to wound healing in the contralateral normal perfused area.
+Animals were euthanized on day 10 and tissue biopsies from all wounds with adjacent unaffected tissue were harvested for histological and immunohistochemical analysis.